 NQF solicits comments on endorsed measures on an ongoing basis through the Quality Positioning System (QPS).
 In addition, NQF requests comments prior to the evaluation of the measures via an online tool located on the project webpage.
-For this evaluation cycle, the pre-evaluation comment period was open from May 4th - May 20th, 2015 for the measures under review.
-A total of 7 preevaluation comments were received on 6 of the 23 measures (Appendix G).
+For this evaluation cycle, the pre-evaluation comment period was open from May 4 to 20, 2015, for the measures under review.
+A total of 7 pre-evaluation comments were received on 6 of the 23 measures (Appendix G).
 All comments were provided to the Committee prior to its initial deliberations at the in-person meeting.